54 people killed in overnight airstrikes on southern Gaza city, hospital says

 It was the second night of heavy bombing, after airstrikes Wednesday on northern and southern Gaza killed at least 70 people, including almost two dozen children.

+“I gave them dinner and put them to sleep as usual, it was a normal day.
+Suddenly I don’t know what happened, the world went upside down," she said as others tried to comfort her.
+"I don’t know, I don’t know … what is their fault?
+What is their fault?”

+Outside the hospital, mourners gathered to pray as the dead, laid out in rows in white body bags, were loaded onto a truck to be taken for burial.

-Israeli Prime Minister Benjamin Netanyahu vowed earlier in the week to push ahead with a promised escalation of force in Israel’s war in the Gaza Strip to pursue his aim of destroying the Hamas militant group.
+Israeli Prime Minister Benjamin Netanyahu vowed earlier in the week to push ahead with a promised escalation of force in Israel’s war in the Gaza Strip to pursue his aim of destroying the Hamas militant group, which governs Gaza.

 In comments released by Netanyahu's office Tuesday, the prime minister said Israeli forces were days away from entering Gaza "with great strength to complete the mission ...
 It means destroying Hamas."

-Note: This story has been corrected to delete reference to a journalist for Al Araby TV being killed.
-The network says it does not employ a journalist of that name.